farezhalim/ece332-fur-elise/README.md

 ## Setup instructions
 To operate the device, connect VCC (Pin 20) to a voltage source that is within the operating voltage range (1.8V to 5.5V), and GND (Pin 10) to ground.
 Press button to play the song interval.

-Refer to the KiCAD schematic for full details.
+Refer to the KiCAD schematic for details: ece332-fur-elise/FurEliseGreetingCardKiCAD/FurEliseGreetingCardKiCAD.pdf